kudobuilder/kudo.dev/content/docs/comparison/static-yaml.md

 Helm is a Kubernetes Package Manager.
 It provides managed packages in a `chart` format, that allows customization, installation, upgrades and rollback of packages.

-Helm v2 uses an installed server (Tiller) in the Cluster to let the client interact with the Kubernetes API server, Helm v3 uses a new architecture that does not depend on this component and works with a client only.
+Helm v2 uses an installed server (Tiller) in the Cluster to let the client interact with the Kubernetes API server.
+Helm v3 uses a new architecture that does not depend on this component and works with a client only.

 `+` Repository of managed packages